The Near Miss Effect and the Framing of Lotteries: Near Miss Framework

-We can see from Table 1 that even for the relatively simple case of $q=2$, if we set $n=10$ the value of $K_{q}\left(n,R\right)$ is unknown.
-Finding $K_{q}\left(n,R\right)$ for finite parameters $q,n$ and $R$ is called the \textsl{covering code problem}.
+We can see from Table 1 that even for the relatively simple case of $q=2$, if we set $n=10$ the exact value of $K_{q}\left(n,R\right)$\, is unknown.
+Finding $K_{q}\left(n,R\right)$\, for finite parameters $q,n$ and $R$\, is called the \textsl{covering code problem}.
 This problem is an open one and there is no known algorithm or constructive solution for it.

 Note that an optimal construction of minimal covering codes yields an optimal lottery frame for certain winning probabilities.
+For example, assume that the objective probability of winning is given by $p=\frac{12}{2^6}=\frac{3}{16}$, taking a lottery frame with alphabet size $q=2$, length $n=6$, and constructing the set winning outcomes $W$ to be the minimal 2-ary 1-covering code of length $n=6$ will result in an optimal lottery for this objective probability.
+As shown in Table 1 that will require 12 distinct winning outcomes.
 Thus, finding an optimal near miss index for any given objective probability of winning $p$ generalizes the covering code problem.

-Although such a construction remains unknown, adapting several results from coding theory and modifying them to fit our near miss analysis will allow us to compare general lottery frames.
+Although a construction of covering codes remains unknown, adapting several results from coding theory and modifying them to fit our near miss analysis will allow us to compare general lottery frames.